Here's how the freight rail strike could affect you – KION546

 The US economy can keep running without freight trains — but not for long.

-“At a week, you see real damage in the US economy,” said economist Patrick Anderson of Anderson Economic Group, which does economic impact estimates for work stoppages.
+“At a week, you see real damage in the US economy,” said economist Patrick Anderson of Anderson Economic Group, which conducts impact estimates on work stoppages.

-Most people never think about the role freight railroads play in the economy.
-But within a week, the fallout of a work stoppage will be felt by almost everyone.

-A prolonged strike will mean reduced gas production, spoiling crops, a choked off supply of new cars and empty shelves at stores over the holidays.
-Daily commutes may also be snarled.
+If it lasts a week, a strike will mean reduced gas production, spoiled crops, a choked off supply of new cars and empty shelves at stores over the holidays.
+Your commute may be snarled.
 And for factory workers, there could be temporary layoffs in the near future.

-Making things worse is that the strike could occur at a time of a growing risk of recession.
-The Federal Reserve is working to slow the economy by raising interest rates to battle higher prices.
-New inflationary pressures from a rail strike are the last thing the economy needs, said Mark Zandi, chief economist with Moody’s Analytics.
-“We’re in a pretty fragile place,” he said.
-“The supply chain is stressed.
-The trucking industry is operating on shoestrings.
-It’s not something you want to take a chance with.
-The timing couldn’t be worse.
-Inflation is so high, and the Fed is on the war path.”

-The railroads are still crucial for keeping the US economy running smoothly.
+America’s railroads remain crucial for keeping the US economy running smoothly.
 They carry nearly 30% of the nation’s freight, measured by the distance traveled and the weight of the cargo, according to the Bureau of Transportation Statistics.
 And there really isn’t an alternative if the trains stop running.

 “Idling all 7,000 long distance daily freight trains in the US would require more than 460,000 additional long-haul trucks every day, which is not possible based on equipment availability and an existing shortage of 80,000 drivers,” said Chris Spear, CEO of the American Trucking Associations in a letter to members of Congress asking that they act to prevent a strike.
 “As such, any rail service disruption will create havoc in the supply chain and fuel inflationary pressures across the board.”